korjavin/traefik-compose/README.md

 - Portainer (for GitOps deployment)
 - Domain names pointing to your server
 - Ports 80 and 443 available
+- Port 8000 available (optional, only if using Portainer Edge Agent tunnel)

 ## Migration from Traefik v2